-Our reputation, ability to do business and operating results may be impaired by improper conduct by any of our employees, agents or business partners may violate the policies and procedures we have implemented to ensure compliance with applicable laws.
-Improper actions by any of the foregoing could subject us to civil, criminal or administrative investigations, could lead to substantial civil and criminal, monetary and non-monetary penalties, and related shareholder lawsuits, could cause us to incur significant legal fees, and could damage our reputation.
+Our reputation, ability to do business and operating results may be impaired by improper conduct by any of our employees, agents or business partners.
+Our employees, agents or business partners may violate the policies and procedures we have implemented to ensure compliance with applicable laws.
+Improper actions by any of the foregoing could subject us to civil, criminal or administrative investigations, could lead to substantial civil and criminal, monetary and non-monetary penalties, and related stockholder lawsuits, could cause us to incur significant legal fees, and could damage our reputation.